 |Graphyte||77615776||November 17, 2008||Dead (Abandoned)|

 |Graphyte||78515226||November 11, 2004||Dead (Abandoned)|

 The GM Authority Take

-To us, Graphyte sounds really good as a GMC vehicle, since “GMC Graphyte” has a really nice ring to it.
-And if the mark does, in fact, end up naming a GMC vehicle, our money is that it is for a subcompact CUV that the brand has been lobbying for as the segment gains steam.
+To us, Graphyte sounds really good as a GMC vehicle, as “GMC Graphyte” has a really nice ring to it.
+And if this trademark filing does, in fact, end up on a GMC vehicle, then our money is for a subcompact CUV that the brand has been lobbying for as the subcompact (B-segment) CUV space gains steam.

-A subcompact GMC Graphyte would take on the Jeep Renegade, Honda HR-V, Nissan Juke, as well as GM’s own Chevrolet Trax, in the mainstream subcompact CUV space.
+A subcompact GMC Graphyte would take on the Jeep Renegade, Honda HR-V, Toyota CH-R, Nissan Juke, as well as GM’s own Chevrolet Trax and Buick Encore in the mainstream subcompact CUV space.
 The vehicle would slot below the next-gen 2017 GMC Terrain, which will be repositioned to be compact in size, just as the all-new 2017 GMC Acadia makes the move from full-size to midsize.